Practice area

-John specialises in Criminal Law and has a busy Prosecution and Defence practice covering the South East, London and the Midlands.
-He is regularly instructed in cases involving conspiracy, serious violence, dishonesty, drug supply, public disorder, sexual offences and those where fatalities are suffered in road traffic accidents.
+John Lloyd-Richards specialises in Criminal Law and has a busy Prosecution and Defence practice covering the South-East, the Midlands and London.
+John is regularly instructed in cases involving large scale conspiracies, serious violence, dishonesty, drug supply, public disorder, sexual offences and those where fatalities are suffered in road traffic accidents.

-John’s excellent level of preparation and sensitive yet robust cross-examination style has been commented on favourably by the judiciary.
+John’s excellent level of preparation and robust cross-examination style has been commented on favourably by the judiciary.

 John is a CPS Panel Advocate:

-John has substantial defence experience involving sexual offences (including s.28 proceedings), fraud, money laundering, serious violence and supply of drugs on a large scale.
-He has also regularly represented lay clients on complex multi-handed cases.
+John has substantial defence experience involving sexual offences, fraud, money laundering, serious violence and supply of drugs on a large scale.
+He has also regularly represented lay clients in complex multi-handed cases.

 John is familiar with dealing with evidence of experts in a variety of disciplines including varied medical fields, accident reconstruction, vehicle examination, forensic and document interrogation (e.g. ESDA testing).

-John also has experience of being led in cases involving child cruelty and manslaughter.
+John also has experience of being led in cases of manslaughter.

 • R v AB – Defending where a fatal collision occurred involving an ambulance colliding with a roundabout.
 Complex accident reconstruction and vehicle examination expert evidence was relied upon.